swilliams186/swilliams186/README.md

 # Hi, I’m Steven Williams!
-## I'm currently looking for entry level employment in the south west of England!
+## I'm currently a Support Developer working with Spring 5 webapps for premiere league football teams and more!
 ## I’m interested in Software Development in Python, Java and Javascript.

 ###### I much prefer backend development however I am capable of front-end in a pinch!